NethServer/ns8-docs/mattermost.rst

 Mattermost is an Open Source, private cloud :index:`Slack`-alternative.
 Check out the `official documentation <https://docs.mattermost.com/>`_ for further details.

-You can install multiple Mattermost instances on the same node from the :ref:`software-center-section`.
+You can install multiple Mattermost instances on the same node from the :ref:`software_center-section`.

 Configuration
 =============